Resch-Said/Easy-Reverse-Proxy-forward/README.md

 # Easy Reverse Proxy forward

 ## Description
 A lightweight reverse proxy that forwards incoming connections to a target server.
-Designed for users who have a VPS with an IPv4 address but lack a direct IPv4 address for their own server, or who simply want a convenient reverse-proxy setup for a local service.
+Designed for users who have a VPS with an IPv4 address but lack a direct IPv4 address for their own server.

 ![image](https://github.com/user-attachments/assets/d204502a-1ab1-4178-a9cf-2550b55fb520)